 Rum from above the Clouds.

-Smartass corner: The lower atmospheric pressure helps intensify the infusion of flavours from the barrels.
+Smartass corner: The lower atmospheric pressure helps intensify the infusion of flavors from the barrels.